Southwest flight canceled? Here’s what you can do - NewsBreak

 Southwest also addressed what customers can do if their luggage is missing.

 “Information for customers with lost baggage is here .
-Customers can also speak with a representative at the baggage service office in an airport where we operate or contact Southwest customer service,” said Perry.Flight canceled?
-Experts share some advice about what to do
+Customers can also speak with a representative at the baggage service office in an airport where we operate or contact Southwest customer service,” said Perry.Gundy upset over question about possible staffing changes

 The company also encouraged affected passengers to check its travel disruption information .
 Southwest notes all customers traveling through Monday, January 2 can rebook their flight within 30 days of their original flight day between the original cities without paying additional charges.